The following post is from Katie of Kitchen Stewardship: Our Bradley Method Birth Plan

 - To avoid an episiotomy UNLESS Katie risks a clitoral or urethral tear.

 - To be free of time limits on pushing, to try many positions.

-- Perineal support with warm washcloth; naturally slow down pushing to allow perineum to stretch.
+- Perineal support with a warm washcloth; naturally slows down pushing to allow the perineum to stretch.

 Post-Birth we would like to:

-- Hold the baby immediately after birth on stomach w/blanket; breastfeed ASAP.
+- Hold the baby immediately after birth on the stomach w/blanket; breastfeed ASAP.

 - Wait until the umbilical cord stops pulsing (mostly) before it is cut if possible.

 - Deliver the placenta unassisted and avoid Pitocin after birth.